isaach2/vMenuDocs/content/changelog/_index.md

 ### Changes (summary)

+#### v3.3.1 changes

+- Added drawing of Network Owner of entities to developer tools.
+[PR by Explooosion-code](https://github.com/TomGrobbe/vMenu/pull/231).
+- Fixed and added missing street wheel options in the Vehicle Options mod menu.
+- Slightly alter the vehicle options menu layout to have the most commonly used features at the top.
+- Enable follow-cam mode in NoClip by default and fixed issues regarding this follow-cam mode.
+- Change how noclip handles the speed modifier, this now calculates the speed properly, regardless of FPS.
+- Cleaned up old/unused code.
+- Add 15 missing mpsummer 2020 DLC vehicles.
+(Only available if the server streams them or if the server enforces the new game build)
+- Updated MenuAPI
+- The vehicle spawner menu now shows some experimental vehicle stats when selecting a vehicle.
+- MenuAPI small performance improvement.
+[PR by blattersturm](https://github.com/TomGrobbe/MenuAPI/pull/34)
+- Some more fixes for the (not yet released) import/export ability for vMenu.
+- Improvements for working with OneSync/Infinity.
+[PR by blattersturm](https://github.com/TomGrobbe/vMenu/pull/233)
+- Added default radio station when spawning a vehicle.
+[PR by Explooosion-code](https://github.com/TomGrobbe/vMenu/pull/232)

+#### v3.3.0-pre changes (v3.3.0-pre was a Pre-Release version, published on August 29 2020)

+_If you haven't updated to v3.3.0-pre yet, read this part as well before updating to v3.3.1_

 - New bans system.
 The JSON and SQLite implementations have been removed.
 - Fix death notifications & restore appearance on re-spawn bugs.